zendiy-mgos/zbutton/README.md

 |MGOS_EV_ZBUTTON_ON_DBLCLICK|PUBLISHING|Published when the button is double-clicked.|
 |MGOS_EV_ZBUTTON_ON_PRESS|PUBLISHING|Published when the button is pressed (long-press).|

-**Example 1** - A push-button on pin 14 sends its state to the button instance.
+**Example 1** - A pushbutton on pin 14 sends its state to the button instance.
 ```c
 void mg_zbutton_gpio_button_handler_cb(int pin, void *arg) {
   struct mgos_zbutton *handle = (struct mgos_zbutton *)arg;